-Welcome to the Third Annual Women in Leadership Conference
+Welcome to the Seventh Annual Women in Leadership Conference

 A brief word from the Women in Leadership Conference Chair.

-Welcome to the third annual Women in Leadership—Designing Your Future conference.
+Welcome to the Seventh Annual Women in Leadership—Designing Your Future Conference.

 Dr. Sherry Hartnett

 We look forward to your tweets during the conference at:

 "I love that there is an event that supports the development of female leadership in Pensacola by spotlighting these women in the community."Conference attendee